lammps/lammps/doc/src/pair_granular.rst

 of the normal contact model parameters should be between 0 and 1, but no error check is performed on this.

-*enhooke* and *enhertz* models are useful for cases where a specific normal coefficient of restitution :math:`e` is required.
+*hooke/en* and *hertz/en* models are useful for cases where a specific normal coefficient of restitution :math:`e` is required.
 In these models, the normal coefficient of restitution :math:`e` is specified as an input.
-Following the approach of :ref:`(Brilliantov et al) <Brill1996>`, *enhooke* calculates the damping coefficient for the *hooke* model as:
+Following the approach of :ref:`(Brilliantov et al) <Brill1996>`, *hooke/en* calculates the damping coefficient for the *hooke* model as:

 .. math::

    \eta_n = \sqrt{\frac{4m_{eff}k_n}{1+\left( \frac{\pi}{\log(e)}\right)^2}},

-*enhertz* calculates the damping coefficient for the *hertz* and *hertz/material* models using:
+*hertz/en* calculates the damping coefficient for the *hertz* and *hertz/material* models using:

 .. math::

    \eta_n = -2\sqrt{\frac{5}{6}}\frac{\log(e)}{\sqrt{\pi^2+(\log(e))^2}}(R_{eff} \delta_{ij})^{\frac{1}{4}}\sqrt{\frac{3}{2}k_n m_{eff}} ,

 where :math:`k_n = \frac{4}{3} E_{eff}` for the *hertz/material* model.
-Since these models calculate the damping coefficients by accounting for the effective mass, effective radius and pairwise overlaps (for *enhertz*), they accurately reproduce the specified coefficient of restitution for both monodisperse and polydisperse particle pairs.
+Since these models calculate the damping coefficients by accounting for the effective mass, effective radius and pairwise overlaps (for *hertz/en*), they accurately reproduce the specified coefficient of restitution for both monodisperse and polydisperse particle pairs.

 The total normal force is computed as the sum of the elastic and damping components: